ungaungaungaunga/rca-cambio-linux/README.md

    ```
    The touchscreen should be now calibrated; update the udev settings with the
    values displayed by `xlibinput_calibrator` for the `xinput` command.

+FOR ROTATION TO WORK: There will be a script and instructions to get the screen rotation to actually rotate the right way, currently it rotates one to the left if it's in either portrait mode, and one to the right if it's in either landscape (I think I got the rotations right, portraits and landscapes both are offset by one, and they are offset in different directions..
+Two going right, two going left, seperated by Landscape or Portrait.

 ### Troubleshooting